 JUST AS NEAR

 Before he could return to the store, the tourists were already arriving.
 And they’re coming still: some 20,000 per day in the summer—well over a million a year.
 Proud South Dakotans have covered foreign landscapes with signs proclaiming the mileage to Wall Drug, and the Husteads themselves have advertised on London buses, Amsterdam canals, and French bistros.
 Before the 1960s era of “highway beautification” banned most billboards, Wall Drug touted its free ice water on 3,000 billboards in all 50 states.

 But what’s waiting at the end of all those billboards?

 Originally, not much, apart from that glass of water.
 But today’s 50,000-square-foot Wall Drug is a different story: It can feed, clothe, and entertain the entire family for hours.
-Photo opportunities abound, thanks to the 80-foot-long dinosaur, 6-foot fiberglass jackalope, Mt.
-Rushmore replica, a 520-seat café, and shops for everything from postcards to cowboy boots.
+Photo opportunities abound, thanks to the 80-foot-long dinosaur, 6-foot rabbit, giant fiberglass jackalope, Mt.
+Rushmore replica, a restaurant-café seating more than 520, and shops for everything from postcards to cowboy boots.
 A younger generation of Husteads still runs Wall Drug, the ice water is still free, and the coffee still costs a nickel.
 Drop in sometime!

 Wall Drug is at the center of Wall, South Dakota (pop.
 766), just north of I-90 exit 110.
-Apart from Wall Drug, one other reason to visit is the chance to tour a real-life nuclear missile silo, at the Minuteman Missile National Historic Site (605/433-5552, daily, free), off I-90 exit 131.
-The silo and control center are accessible only by very popular guided tours, so sign up as soon as you know you’ll be here.
+Apart from Wall Drug, one other reason to visit is the chance to tour the Minuteman Missile National Historic Site (605/433-5552, daily, free), off I-90 exit 131.
+The silo and control center are accessible only on the popular guided tours, so sign up as soon as you know you’ll be here.